By Kevin Schaub, Assistant Pastor

 Detroit is a city with a complicated history.
 It’s a city once built on the shoulders of the auto industry, now reinvented as an entertainment hub.
 It’s an important American city, but it has its well-documented problems: crime, social tensions, urban decay, and bankruptcy.

 In a similar way, Durham is a city with a complicated history.
-It’s a city once built on the shoulders of the tobacco industry, now reinvented as a city of research and medicine (which is kind of ironic when you think about it).
+It’s a city once built on the shoulders of the tobacco industry, now reinvented as a city of research and medicine (which, I think we’ll all admit, is kind of ironic when you think about it).
 Durham is mostly a liberal city, and one which is haunted by its Southern, sometimes racial past.
 Of course, Durham is smaller (and less influential) than Detroit will ever be (at least I should think so).
 But like Detroit, Durham’s once vibrant urban center decayed once the tobacco industry left the city.
 Durham’s suburban areas flourished, however, north, west, and south of the city center.
 Those without financial mobility to move with the (mostly white) suburban middle class remained in the urban center, while many of the once-urban jobs left the city to follow the money.
 The sad result was the city’s lower class (mostly urban, poor African Americans) was left behind, in many ways without hope.